Rubik7711/mdmp-sniffer/README.md

 # mdmp-sniffer
-Snags crash dumps and uploads them to a remote server for analysis
+Snags crash dumps and uploads them to a remote server for analysis.
+Incomplete / WIP
-#Incomplete / WIP